teverett/Pragmatach/README.md

 Controller Scope
 ------------------------

-By default, all Controllers are request scoped.
+By default, all Controllers are Request scoped.
 However, Controllers can be declared as Session Scoped:

 `@Controller(scope = Controller.Scope.session)`